 The backlighting with laser edged keys is definitely a plus point.
 There are three other lights too that make this keyboard a masterpiece at low light gaming.
 With three USB ports and audio jacks, this will give you the feel of a full-fledged setup.
 The keyboard comes packed in a sleek aluminum cover with intricate designs of geometric shapes.
 But you can use or remove these at your own convenience.
 The two varieties of the Das Keyboard X40 Pro are the Stryker and the Defamer.

 The keyboard comes with its own software.
-But installing it is not necessary and that is the best part about it.
+But installing it is not necessary and that is the best part of it.
 Even without installing the software, the keyboard performs as good.
-But installing the software will obviously give few added features.
+But installing the software will obviously give a few added features.
 You can build up to five different gaming profiles using the software.
 It also makes it easier for the gamer to function the macro keys with the help of the software.
 The software is easy and user-friendly as Das believes in minimalism.

 The Das Keyboard X40 Pro’s performance is mind-blowing.
 There is no doubt regarding that.
 Even with weeks of intense gaming, the keyboard still does great.
 It is responsive and smoothly without interruptions.
 It is, however, not ideal for typing.
 If you are typing for long periods of time at a stretch, the Das Keyboard X40 Pro is not really an ideal choice for that purpose.
 But otherwise, it has no substitute when it comes to performance.
 If you are a pro gamer, buy it without thinking twice.